Mindanao Railway: From the Mindanao Railway System Task Force to the Mindanao Railway Project Office

-However, on February 11, 2002—after Estrada's impeachment the year before—President Gloria Macapagal-Arroyo signed Executive Order 72, series 2002 which abolished the MRS Task Force.
+However, on February 11, 2002—after Estrada's impeachment the year before—President Gloria Macapagal Arroyo signed Executive Order 72, series 2002, which abolished the MRS Task Force.
 Later, however, Arroyo replaced the task force with another organization.

-On May 25, 2006, President Gloria Macapagal-Arroyo signed Executive Order 536 which created the Cebu Railway Project Office (CRPO) and the Mindanao Railway Project Office (MRPO) under the control of the Department of Transportation and Communication (DOTC).
-Both were charged formulating plans for, identifying funding mechanisms for, and developing, railways in Metro Cebu and Mindanao respectively.
+On May 25, 2006, President Gloria Macapagal Arroyo signed Executive Order 536 which created the Cebu Railway Project Office (CRPO) and the Mindanao Railway Project Office (MRPO) under the control of the Department of Transportation and Communication (DOTC).
+Both were charged formulating plans for, identifying funding mechanisms for, and developing railways in Metro Cebu and Mindanao, respectively.

 Mindanao Strategic Railway Development Plan

 The government made numerous studies and technical assessments during the 1990s.
 In the early 2000s, the Mindanao Strategic Railway Development Plan was formulated.
 The planned railway, with a total length of 1533 km, was designed to span the entire island in a loop and was estimated to cost ₱66.5 billion.
-The plan for a railway divided into four phases: Laguindingan to Cagayan de Oro, Laguindingan to Iligan, Cagayan de Oro to Tagoloan, Misamis Oriental and Iligan to Linamon, Lanao del Norte.
+The plan for a railway divided into four phases: Laguindingan to Cagayan de Oro, Cagayan de Oro to Tagoloan, Laguindingan to Iligan, and Iligan to Linamon.
 The network would have linked urban centers across the island and was aimed to cut the 90-minute travel time by bus between Cagayan de Oro and Iligan to 15–20 minutes.
 The project was slated to start construction in 2011, and Saudi Arabia expressed interest in funding the project.
 The project was later discontinued.

 2010s

 As part of the updated 2011–2016 Philippine Development Plan, ₱400 million (US$8.85 million) was allotted for conducting feasibility studies to develop infrastructure projects such as railways and roads.
-In 2014, there were debates whether the system shall be privately managed or run by the Philippine National Railways which at this point, intermittently operated inter-city rail services in Luzon.
+In 2014, there were debates on whether the system would be privately managed or run by the Philippine National Railways, which intermittently operated inter-city rail services in Luzon at the time.

 The Japan International Cooperation Agency (JICA) and the National Economic and Development Authority conducted studies for the construction of a rail system in the island of Mindanao along with its partners starting in 2015.
 The proposal in 2015 resembled the 1952 right-of-way.
 The government planned to build the railway in six phases, with the first running from Iligan to Gingoog.
 A pre-proposal conference was conducted in 2015, but the railway was not included in the Public-Private Partnership program.